keirthana/anbox-cloud-docs/explanation/production-planning.md

 ## Energy Efficiency

-Anbox Cloud is optimised to use only as much energy as is necessary for an operation to complete.
+Anbox Cloud is optimized to use only as much energy as is necessary for an operation to complete.
 When planning for a production deployment, think through the following questions about energy efficiency to choose the most optimum way possible for your specific requirements:

 * Does your hardware match the requirements for your use case?
 * What trade-offs does your requirement allow to improve energy efficiency?
 For example, is there a way to use a lower streaming resolution?
 Lowering the resolution will impact the streaming experience but where possible, it could be a trade-off between being energy efficient and the quality of the stream.
 This needs to be decided based on how you use Anbox Cloud.